 Green Bean Salad with Greek Olives and Feta Cheese (Video)

 I love this Green Bean Salad with Greek Olives and Feta Cheese, and there are so many of my favorite flavors in this tasty salad that uses fresh summer green beans!
-And it’s low-carb, Keto, low-glycemic, gluten-free, South Beach Diet friendly, and perfect for Meatless Monday!
-Use the Diet-Type Index to find more recipes like this one.
+And if you go easy on the sweet onions this is a great low-carb salad!
+Use Salad Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make